kilpkonn/msc-thesis/main.typ

 It also offers a lot more suggestions per term by suggesting 303 terms per hole which is about 15 times more than average of 20.
 Such a big number of suggestions is overwhelming to user as 300 suggestions do not even fit onto screen.

+#todo("using only few primitive types, mostly integers.
+For example ...")
 Slow search times and high number of suggestions are caused by those crates not using many different types.
 The only foreign function interface Rust supports is C, and C does not have such an expressive type system as Rust.
 Foreign function interface (FFI) crates are wrappers around C functions and therefore often use integer types for most operations.